-Health checks for your target groups - Elastic Load Balancing
+Health checks for Network Load Balancer target groups - Elastic Load Balancing

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

 You register your targets with one or more target groups.
-The load balancer starts routing requests to a newly registered target as soon as the registration process completes.
+The load balancer starts routing requests to a newly registered target as soon as the registration process completes and the targets pass the initial health checks.
 It can take a few minutes for the registration process to complete and health checks to start.

 Network Load Balancers use active and passive health checks to determine whether a target is available to handle requests.
 By default, each load balancer node routes requests only to the healthy targets in its Availability Zone.
 If you enable cross-zone load balancing, each load balancer node routes requests to the healthy targets in all enabled Availability Zones.
 For more information, see Cross-zone load balancing.